Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 05. The Dark Hedges

-Another filming location for Game of Thrones (told you they shoot a lot of scenes in Northern Ireland), I dare to say that the Dark Hedges got most of their popularity because of the series.
+Another filming spot for Game of Thrones – told you they shoot a lot of scenes in Northern Ireland, I even dare to say that the Dark Hedges got most of their popularity because of the series.

-While the name might make you think of a forest, the Dark Hedges actually refers to a road bordered by beech trees.
+While the name might make you think of a forest, the Dark Hedges is actually a road bordered by beech trees.
 The trees were planted by the owner of Gracehill House to make the entrance of the estate more impressive.

-So there you have it – my top 5 picks for the best places to see in Northern Ireland in a day.
+So there you have it – my top 5 picks for the best places to see in Northern Ireland on a day trip from Dublin.
 I hope you enjoy your visit and that this guide helps you make the most of your time here.